-Consumer and Organizational Behavior
+Consumer and Organizational Behaviour

-Researchers in the Consumer and Organizational Behavior (COB) cluster focus on the study of human behavior in consumption and organizational contexts, with a particular focus on being, doing, and influencing.
-This includes studying the antecedents, processes, and outcomes of consumer, employee, and leader behavior.
-Rather than viewing consumers and organizational members as having distinct roles, we take an interdisciplinary approach and study these entities as fulfilling both consumer and organizational roles, taking a social-psychological perspective to bridge the gap between consumer and organizational behavior disciplines.
+Researchers in the Consumer and Organizational Behaviour (COB) cluster focus on the study of human behaviour in consumption and organizational contexts, with a particular focus on being, doing, and influencing.
+This includes studying the antecedents, processes, and outcomes of consumer, employee, and leader behaviour.
+Rather than viewing consumers and organizational members as having distinct roles, we take an interdisciplinary approach and study these entities as fulfilling both consumer and organizational roles, taking a social-psychological perspective to bridge the gap between consumer and organizational behaviour disciplines.
 COB goes deeper than examining how people consume at home and behave at work, it is about understanding how such phenomena impact our lives, our state of being, and the broader social world.
 By studying the perspective of individuals, groups, and society, we develop research that benefits organizational, consumer, and employee welfare, and quality of life for all.

-Faculty research expertise in this domain includes examining globalization, culture, and consumption to consider how globalization is shaping culture, modifying value systems, affecting social identities, and ultimately, altering the dispositions and behaviors of individuals and groups worldwide; social influence topics such as conformity, normative social influence, the influence of leaders, social networks, social values and identities, and understanding social change; and, sustainability, where research focuses on conceptualizing sustainability from a consumer and employee perspective, on individual differences that impact sustainable behaviors, on situational changes that can be implemented to encourage sustainable outcomes, and on the role of labour market institutions in creating equitable and sustainable workplaces.
+Faculty research expertise in this domain includes examining globalization, culture, and consumption to consider how globalization is shaping culture, modifying value systems, affecting social identities, and ultimately, altering the dispositions and behaviours of individuals and groups worldwide; social influence topics such as conformity, normative social influence, the influence of leaders, social networks, social values and identities, and understanding social change; and, sustainability, where research focuses on conceptualizing sustainability from a consumer and employee perspective, on individual differences that impact sustainable behaviours, on situational changes that can be implemented to encourage sustainable outcomes, and on the role of labour market institutions in creating equitable and sustainable workplaces.

 Selected Faculty Research